Racing cycle tours & racing cycle training routes

 Of Glockner Kings and Ironman

 The racing cycle tour to the Großglockner is not only a stunning, impressive tour in the Zell am See-Kaprun region, it is also the most famous.
 Any halfway ambitious racing cyclist from here and abroad must have cycled the Großglockner at least once in their cyclist life.
 And this even though this tour is anything but easy.
 A more leisurely pace is taken on the beautiful tours in the valley.
 An extensive network of low-traffic side roads, on which you can race your slim wheels across the asphalt, is waiting around Kaprun, Zell am See, Bruck, to Mittersill and further into the Oberpinzgau or, in the other direction, to Saalfelden.
 The roads around Kitzbühel and in the Pillerseetal Valley are busier but they are still great racing cycle routes.
-If you are really up for it, then take the original IRONMAN 70.3 World Cup route and compete against the best of the scene.
+If you are really up for it, then take the original IRONMAN 70.3 World Championship route and compete against the best of the scene.
 At least you don't need to run a marathon afterwards.

 Become a King ...